 Much has been made of teachers fleeing the state for higher salaries in Texas.
-This is a primary argument by the Oklahoma Education Association (OEA) when explaining their demands for the Legislature to increase minimum teaching salaries in Oklahoma.
+This was a primary argument by the Oklahoma Education Association (OEA) when explaining their demands for the Legislature to increase minimum teaching salaries in Oklahoma.
 Data from the National Education Association show the average starting salary for an Oklahoma teacher is $31,919; in Texas, the average is $40,725.
 However, the minimum salary for beginning teachers in Texas is just $28,080, versus Oklahoma’s minimum starting salary of $31,600.

 Why do Texas teachers make so much more than their state’s minimum salary while Oklahoma teachers do not?
 It happens because teacher salaries are not set by the Legislature, but by individual school districts in both states.
 The real difference lies in how much control school districts have over their own funds and the priorities of district leaders.